kubernetes/website/content/en/docs/concepts/scheduling/configure-scheduler.md

 ## Scheduler

-The [Kubernetes scheduler](/docs/reference/command-line-tools-reference/kube-scheduler/) is a main component of Kubernetes.
-It is responsible for selecting the best node for the pod based on a series of predefined scheduler policies.
+The Kubernetes scheduler is a main component of Kubernetes.
+It is responsible for selecting the best node for the pod based on predicates and priorites policies.
 Kubenetes provides the default scheduler and policies to place the pod on the appropriate node in a Kubernetes cluster.

 ## Configure the Policies